Marlborough White Horse

 Marlborough White Horse, also called the Preshute White Horse, is a hill figure on Granham Hill, a fairly shallow slope of the downland above the hamlet of Preshute, southwest of Marlborough in the county of Wiltshire, England.
-Dating from 1804, it is one of several such white horses to be seen around Great Britain, and one of nine in Wiltshire.
+Dating from 1804, it is one of several such white horses to be seen around Great Britain, and one of eight in Wiltshire.

 Many distant views of the horse are obstructed by trees, but it can be seen from parts of the town of Marlborough.
 One good view is from a footpath running from Preshute House to the A345 road.
 The figure is some 500 metres south of Marlborough College, within 100 metres of the southeast corner of the college sportsground.

 History

-The smallest such horse in Wiltshire, the Marlborough horse was cut in 1804 by boys at Mr Greasley's Academy, also called the High Street Academy, a school in Marlborough High Street which occupied the building now The Ivy House Hotel.
+The smallest (in terms of width) such horse in Wiltshire, the Marlborough horse was cut in 1804 by boys at Mr Greasley's Academy, also called the High Street Academy, a school in Marlborough High Street which occupied the building now The Ivy House Hotel.
 This was not the present-day Marlborough College, which is only a short distance away.
 The horse was designed and marked out on the hill by a boy called William Canning, whose family owned the Manor House at Ogbourne St George.
 From then onwards, it was "scoured", or cleaned up, every year, this becoming a tradition at the school marked by revelry.

 Greasley died about 1830, and the school was closed, leading to the horse being neglected for some years, but by 1860 it was back in good condition and can be seen in a photograph taken that year at a cricket match.
 In 1873 a Captain Reed, an old boy of Greasley's Academy who had taken part in the horse's creation, saw to a new scouring.